Migrating from YNAB 4

 Don’t panic.
 Your money is all there.
 It may just not be where you expect it within your budget.

 Any future-dated transactions you entered in YNAB 4 have been converted to one-time upcoming transactions.
-This means account balances, To be Budgeted, and category Available amounts may be different – higher or lower – depending on whether those future-dated transactions were inflows or outflows.
+This means account balances, Ready to Assign, and category Available amounts may be different – higher or lower – depending on whether those future-dated transactions were inflows or outflows.

 We’re committed to your new budget giving you 100% accurate feedback about right now.
-Want a look ahead?
-Check out how the Inspector uses those upcoming transactions to preview what you’ll have Available in categories after that activity.
+Want to look ahead?
+Check out how the Inspector (the panel to the right of your budget) uses those upcoming transactions to preview what you’ll have Available in categories after that activity.

-Along with future-dated income, To be Budgeted can also be impacted by the different overspending handling in the new YNAB.
+Along with future-dated income, Ready to Assign can also be impacted by the different overspending handling in the new YNAB.
 It comes down to two scenarios that are common in many YNAB 4 budgets:

 - In YNAB 4, if you overrode the recommended setting and kept overspending in the category (“turned the arrow to the right”), overspending would not be deducted from To be Budgeted in the following month.
 This meant your categories weren’t accurate.
-In the new YNAB, uncovered cash overspending is always be deducted from To be Budgeted in the next month.
+In the new YNAB, uncovered cash overspending is always deducted from Ready to Assign in the next month.

 - Which brings us to credit overspending.
-In the new YNAB, credit overspending is simply absorbed as a part of your credit card account balance, and is not deducted from To be Budgeted.
+In the new YNAB, credit overspending is simply absorbed as a part of your credit card account balance, and is not deducted from Ready to Assign.

 The amounts Available in your categories can also be impacted by these same overspending settings.
 Here’s the big idea: In the new YNAB, all categories that are overspent in the current month will start the next month re-set to $0.00.
 Always.

-Let’s look at an example of how this produces different amounts Available in your migrated budget: If you overrode the overspending settings in YNAB 4, new money budgeted in the next month would have been added to a negative number.
+This will produce different amounts Available in your migrated budget: If you overrode the overspending settings in YNAB 4, new money assigned in the next month would have been added to a negative number.

 Credit Card Payment Categories